Direct Query

 Four circles, four readings of the same object.
 Each role reads the artifact through its own lens.

 The escape hatch, used only when expected value of the answer exceeds the cost of the operator's attention.
-An agent that asks too many questions is not diligent; it is poorly calibrated.
+An agent that asks too many questions isn't diligent; it's poorly calibrated.

 "Should I do X or Y?" - the rarely-needed interrupt.
-If the agent is asking a lot, it is not ready for autonomy yet.
+If the agent is asking a lot, it isn't ready for autonomy yet.

 A UI pattern with a cost attached.
 Queries are expensive; budget accordingly.